-Our corporate headquarters are located in Cambridge, Massachusetts, and consist of 22,067 square feet in a multi-tenant building under a lease that will expire on February 28, 2022.
-In May 2016, we entered into a separate lease under which, beginning on September 1, 2016, we rent 19,805 square feet of additional office space in a separate multi-tenant building.
-The lease for the additional space will also expire in February 2022.
-We expect to lease additional space prior to the expiration of our leases to meet the needs of the business.
+Our corporate headquarters are located in Cambridge, Massachusetts, and consist of 22,067 square feet in a multi-tenant building.
+Our lease expires on February 28, 2022.
+We expect to lease additional space prior to expiration of our existing lease to meet the needs of the business.